raghubetina/foodhub-target/README.md

  1. Get as far as you can [with Bootstrap alone](https://getbootstrap.com/docs/4.4/components/alerts/).
  1. Then add your own external stylesheet and sprinkle in your own CSS as needed.
- 1. Post questions on Piazza.
+ 1. Post questions on Piazza!
- 1. Refer to the walkthrough video as little as possible.

 ## Specs